zhangxijing97/INFO6105DataScienceEngineeringMethodsandTools/README.md

 - Random Sampling: Missing values are replaced with a value drawn randomly from the observed values of the same variable.
 This maintains the distribution but doesn't use any other information that might be helpful.<br>
 - Constant Value: All missing values are filled in with a constant value, such as zero.
 This is a basic approach and is rarely used unless there is a strong justification.<br>

+**Multivariate Imputation**<br>
+Multivariate imputation considers the relationships between different variables in the dataset when imputing missing values.<br>

+- Multiple Imputation: It involves creating multiple complete datasets by imputing the missing values multiple times.
+Statistical models (like regression models) are used, considering the relationships among the variables.
+The results from these multiple datasets are then combined to give a final estimate.
+This method is useful as it also estimates the uncertainty due to missing data.<br>

 ```
 import pandas as pd
 from sklearn.experimental import enable_iterative_imputer